By Simone Frenchie

 Simone has a great love of writing and has been writing for many years.
 When not writing or travelling, she is exploring the winelands, beaches, and mountains of her favourite city and home, Cape Town.

 Originally from Johannesburg, Simone spent 15 years in the UK before moving to Cape Town and is a keen lover of the warm weather and blue skies there.
-She is keen to dispel common myths about Africa and South Africa and share tales of all the beauty there is to discover.
+She is keen to dispel common myths about Africa and South Africa and to share tales of the beauty there to discover.